 Speaking: Fluency & Coherence B1 - Lesson 4: Using Fillers More Effectively (well, you know)

 Every speaker, including native speakers, needs time to think.
-Hesitation1 is natural.
-The difference between a basic speaker and a fluent speaker is what they do during that thinking time.
-Instead of a long, silent pause or "ummm," fluent speakers use filler phrases2 to hold their turn and sound more natural.
+Hesitation is natural.
+Instead of a long pause or "ummm," fluent speakers use filler phrases to hold their turn and sound more natural.

 "What is my favorite thing about Cambodia?
 Uhhh... the food... no... umm... the people."

 "What's my favorite thing about Cambodia?
-Well,3 that's a great question.
-Actually,5 while I love the food, I think my favorite thing is the people.
-You know,4 everyone is just so friendly here."
+Well, that's a great question.
+Actually, while I love the food, I think my favorite thing is the people.
+You know, everyone is just so friendly here."

 Filler phrases have a special "thinking intonation."
 You don't say them quickly.
 You draw out the sound to show you are considering your answer.